Read-The-Question/rtq-review/src/pages/md/papers/kings-college-school--11-plus--maths--2014--specimen-paper-e.md

 As per the diagram, the triangle is an isosceles triangle.

-We know that angles opposite the equal side are always equal and the sum of all angles $= 180 \degree$
+We know that angles opposite the equal side are always equal.

+We also know that the sum of all angles $= 180 \degree$

 $
 \begin{aligned}